 A. Yes, there is something you can look at.
 Just click on the following link: The Basics: Uploading A File To Your ULM Student Website Account

-Q. Then, I replace the image files in the "img" folder with my own "image captures" of my project files and saving them as image files in the "img" folder, right?
+Q. Then, I replace the image files in the "img" folder with my own "image captures" of my own files.... and, save my image files in the "img" folder, right?

 A. Right!
-You should have one image file of each of your project files; all of your image files should be in the img folder..
+You should have one image file of each of your own "project files"; all of your "captured" image files should be in the img folder..

 Q. Then, I do some editing of the index.html file with Kompozer, right?